0x76agabond/chimera-architecture/Pattern/README.md

 Some are modified or intentionally misused to gain their strengths while mitigating their trade-offs.

 ## **Goal**
-- Build a practical, flexible, and robust architecture.
-- Provide a way to make complex patterns easy to debug.

-## **Real Goal**
 - A set of `Architectural Patterns` that developers can mix with `Clean Architecture` to safely improve flexibility while keeping the core principles.
 - An architectural structure that can **scale according to project complexity**, remaining simple for small systems and progressively structured for larger ones.
+- You do not need to adopt the whole `Chimera` stack.
+Each pattern works on its own, so use only the parts that actually useful for your case.

 ## **Menu**

 1. **Helloworld**
-   An introduction to the fundamental rules and mindset behind Chimera.
+   An introduction to the fundamental rules and mindset behind `Chimera`.

 2. **Use Cases** – **Flow × Service × Kit**
    Clean split: Flow (Orchestrator), Service (work), Kit (data cleanup & normalization).